aws-samples/amazon-keyspaces-toolkit/aws-cloudshell/README.md

 ## Installing cqlsh-expansion on CloudShell

-Now that you have pip installed, you can now install the cqlsh-expansion into your home directory.
+Now that you have pip installed, you can install the cqlsh-expansion into your home directory.
-This command installs the cqlsh-expansion python package using pip which is a package manager to install it.
 Use the following command to install the cqlsh-expansion into the CloudShell.
 Installing the cqlsh-expansion into the home directory will enable it to be persisted between sessions.

 `
 pip install cqlsh-expansion --user